abetusk/iao/vadfad_1gen/README.md

 This work hopes to add to the conversation about examining the reality of the ecosystem that we've developed around digital goods and intellectual property.

+This work takes inspiration from the artist `Jared Tarbel`.

 Tags